ShamanR/battle_citty/README.md

 # Battle city 1990
 Old NES classic game.
 Written on golang

-This project was made on hackathon by 4 backend engenieres for 48 hours Just core gameplay, without level changes, tank upgrades or score
+This project was made on hackathon by 4 backend engineers for 48 hours Just core gameplay, without level changes, tank upgrades or score

 ## Features